Scholarly, Intimate Teaching

 At Riverdale, community is more than just the bringing together of students, faculty, families, and staff into one place: it is the experience of belonging, of being acknowledged, accepted, and valued.
 Our students travel to campus from 117 zip codes and represent over 70 nationalities, and forty-eight percent identify as students of color.
 Our community includes a variety of family structures and life experiences.
 It is as much a part of the Riverdale experience to feel belonging as it is to create belonging for someone else.
 In the early days of the school, Riverdale’s founder Frank Hackett encouraged students to “put the other fellow first.”

 Students consider how they operate within the communities they are a part of, and how their actions contribute to building an inclusive community.
 We strive for the identities of all students to be reflected in our curriculum and for our curricular materials to provide both windows and mirrors into students’ experiences.
 Students enlarge and refine their worldview at Riverdale, practicing the skills that enable them to live and work alongside individuals with different opinions, beliefs, and customs.
-We recognize that the work of Diversity, Equity, Inclusion, and Belonging is iterative and requires a consistent commitment.
-It is everyone’s work.
+We aim for all Riverdale students to feel they belong and stay engaged with the school even after graduation.